Docker

 Container Logs

-The docker logs instruction shows the logs present at runtime.
+instruction shows the logs present at runtime.

-> docker logs -n 10 [container] # See the last 10 lines
+> docker logs [container] # See logs> docker logs -f [container] # Follow logs> docker logs -t [container] # See logs with timestamps> docker logs -n 10 [container] # See the last 10 lines

 Publishing Ports

-There are two ways to publish ports in docker.
-Using the -P or -p flag.
-Using the flag -P (uppercase) we can publish all the ports that have been exposed in random order on the host interface.
-Using the flag -p (lowercase) we can publish a specific port of the contaner in a port of the host.
+(uppercase) we can publish all the ports that have been exposed in random order on the host interface.
+Using the flag -p

-> docker run -p [Host port]:[Container port]
+# Publish a specific port> docker run -p [Host port]:[Container port]

 Executing commands in a runing container

-> docker exec -it [Vontainer] sh # Start an interactive shell
+> docker exec [Container] [Command] # Run a command> docker exec -it [Vontainer] sh # Start an interactive shell

 Working with containers

-# Starting and stopping containers
+# Starting and stopping containers> docker stop [Container]> docker start [Container]

-> docker ps -a # List all containers
+# Listing containers> docker ps # List running containers> docker ps -a # List all containers

 Volumes